 Registration of your drone is easy, as it can be done online via the GCAA site.
 You would need some of your drone information, such as model, weight, and purpose.
 Together with this, your personal data can be required, including a passport or Emirates ID. - Why Is Registration Important?

 Registration is one way of ensuring the safety of drones based on standards established by the UAE aviation authorities.
-Your inability to register your drone may result in fines or possibly, impounding of your drone.
+Your inability to register your drone may result in fines or possibly the impounding of your drone.

 Is Operator Training Necessary?